tud-mit-plone/TUDChat/README.md

 0 4 * * * ${installdir}/bin/${instance_bin} run ${installdir}/src/tud.addons.chat/tud/addons/chat/cron.py --do --site ${site_id} > /dev/null
 ```

 After these steps you can start your instance and install the chat product.
+For the installation are an archetypes and a dexterity profile available.
 Before you can add chat objects in Plone, you have to add a database connection object (inside the ZODB the database object must be located above the chat objects, e.g. your site root):
 *   Open the Zope Management Interface at the position you want to add the object in your browser.
 *   Add an object of type "Z MySQL Database Connection":